NOAA: NJ wind farm may ‘adversely affect,’ not kill whales

 NOAA determined the project by Danish wind power company Orsted “is likely to adversely affect, but is not likely to jeopardize, the continued existence of any species” of endangered whales, sea turtles and other animals.
 Nor is it likely to “destroy or adversely modify any designated critical habitat.”

 The report comes as opposition to offshore wind projects on the U.S. East Coast is growing, fueled by a thus-far unproven narrative that ocean floor preparation work for offshore wind farms is hurting or killing whales.
-Thirty have washed ashore on the East Coast since Dec.
-1.
+Thirty-one have washed ashore on the East Coast since Dec.
+1, according to NOAA.

 NOAA and other agencies have said many of the dead whales appear to have been struck by ships or entangled in fishing gear, emphasizing there is no evidence linking offshore wind production and whale deaths.